How to Convert a Capitec Bank Statement to Excel or CSV

 • Converting the statement: turning that PDF into Excel or CSV

-That distinction matters because a PDF statement is not the same thing as a spreadsheet-ready export.
 A shared PDF may be fine for sending records to an accountant, but it is usually not enough on its own if you need to sort transactions, map categories, reconcile cash movements, or import data into another system.
-A true Capitec statement to spreadsheet workflow starts with the statement file, but it only becomes useful after conversion and a quick cleanup pass.
+For a usable spreadsheet, start with the statement PDF, convert it, then check the rows before bookkeeping or import.

 Download or Share the Statement From the Capitec App First